By Chick Moorman and Thomas Haller

 About the Authors

 Chick Moorman and Thomas Haller are the authors of The 10 Commitments: Parenting with Purpose .
-They are two of the world's foremost authorities on raising responsible, caring, confident children.
+They are two of the world's foremost authorities on raising responsible, caring, and confident children.
 They publish a free monthly e-zine for parents.
 To sign up for it or obtain more information about how they can help you or your group meet your parenting needs, visit their website today: www.personalpowerpress.com.